Applying for Commercial Loans – Mistakes Businesses Should Avoid

 What if you don’t have customers yet?

-If you’re asking for a loan to fund a new product or service, the bank will want to see that there’s a demand for it.
+If you’re asking for a loan to fund a new product or service, the bank will check how much value it holds in the market.
 Without customers, your project may not generate the revenue needed to repay the loan, making it too risky for the bank to approve.

 How to Avoid This Mistake: